Skip to content

 18. Pop Culture Round (Decade-Themed).
 Mirror the Decade Day with a trivia round on the same decade.
 Music, films, TV, news.
 Pull our pop culture topic on LearnClash as the async back end.

 19. Music Recognition Round.
 30-second audio clips.
 Best run async (each player at their own pace, on their own headphones).
 No public reveal, just a Slack board at end-of-day.
-LearnClash pulse: top replay rate of any round type.
+It tends to draw the highest replay of any round type.

 20. Logo Quiz.
 Spot brand logos with the name stripped out.
 Bonus: sector-specific logos for your field.
 Free to run on Slack or as a LearnClash duel.